Loading...

 Final Word: How to Enable Two-Factor Authentication on MyKinsta

 Enabling 2FA on MyKinsta takes under two minutes and significantly reduces the risk of unauthorised account access.
 Use an authenticator app such as Google Authenticator, Authy, or your password manager for the most secure setup.
 Save your setup key when you first enable it so you can recover access if you change devices.
+After 2FA is active, complete the account security checklist: SSH key auth for SFTP, regular API key rotation, team member audit, and a dedicated admin email.
 For troubleshooting site errors after securing your account, you can also enable WordPress debug mode in MyKinsta from the Tools tab.
 You can also manage your MyKinsta notifications to control which alerts and emails your account sends.
 For an overview of everything Kinsta includes across plans, see our Kinsta hosting guide.
 For user roles, billing, and domain management inside MyKinsta, see the Kinsta account and domain management guide.

 FAQs